An unexpected groove (with violins) in 13/8 time, complete with a Zappa-led counting lesson beforehand.

-In my academic music education, Frank Zappa was one of the first artists to bridge the gap between the Western art music world* and the popular music world.
-The connection really was made when my middle school band director played "Don't Eat the Yellow Snow" in class once at the end of the year.
-Beyond that connection, Frank Zappa was one of the most prolific and one of the most compositionally sophisticated popular musicians of all time.
+In my world, Frank Zappa was one of the first artists to bridge the gap between the Western art music world* and the popular music world.
+The connection was first made when my middle school band director played "Don't Eat the Yellow Snow" in class once at the end of the year (seeing that it was a song of his she could play).
+What I didn't know at age 13 was that Frank Zappa was one of the most prolific and one of the most compositionally sophisticated popular musicians of all time.
 He has been honored by Jazz Critics associations and his work has been the subject of a great deal of academic study.
 This song is a pretty great example of his compositional prowess and some sweet thirteen-eight time signature happening.

 "Thirteen" - Frank Zappa